The Perspectives of Non-Ideal Quantum Reference Frames: Introduction

 In a relational approach to physics, observables are typically defined relative to a \emph{reference frame}.
 In practice, such frames are realized by physical systems, like clocks and rulers~ \cite{Einstein1905,Misner1973,Taylor1992,Brown2009}.
 If one takes the standpoint that quantum theory accurately describes such systems, one should also seek a formulation of physics relative to \emph{quantum reference frames} (QRFs)~ \mbox{\cite{Eddington1949,Aharonov1967,Aharonov1984,Rovelli1991,Angelo2011,Bartlett2007}}.
 Recently, there has been much progress towards constructing quantum versions of \emph{reference frame or coordinate transformations}~ \mbox{\cite{Aharonov1984,Merriam2005,Giacomini2019,Hamette2020, Vanrietvelde2020,Glowacki2023,Carette2025, Hamette2021,Krumm2021,Kabel2025,CastroRuiz2025a,DeVuyst2025, Ballesteros2025,CastroRuiz2025,Hamette2025}}, giving rise to different frameworks for QRFs, with applications to quantum foundations~ \cite{Giacomini2019,AhmadAli2022,Krumm2021,JorqueraRiera2025} and the overlap between quantum and gravitational physics~\cite{Giacomini2019,CastroRuiz2017,CastroRuiz2020,Hamette2023,Kabel2025}.

-Despite this progress, QRF transformations are arguably better understood in the limit of ideal QRFs, \ie, systems where all possible frame orientations are assigned perfectly distinguishable states.
-However, ideal frames often do not exist in nature as they typically need infinite resources for their construction~ \cite{Fleming1973,Peres1980,Mandelstam1991,Bartlett2007,Loveridge2018}.
+The simplest type of QRF are ideal QRFs, \ie, systems where all possible frame orientations are assigned perfectly distinguishable states.
+However, they often do not exist in nature as they typically need infinite resources for their construction~ \cite{Fleming1973,Peres1980,Mandelstam1991,Bartlett2007,Loveridge2018}.
 For instance, an infinitely precise clock would require infinite energy spread.
 In turn, such an infinite spread has important consequences when considering gravity, as it would strongly disturb spacetime.
 Generally, the fact that gravity cannot be shielded implies ultimate physical limits to the workings of our clocks and rulers~ \cite{Peres1960,Garay1995,Gorelik2005,Bronstein2012,CastroRuiz2017}.
 Understanding non-ideal QRFs is therefore crucial to study situations at the interface of quantum theory and gravitational physics.
+There has been much progress in the study of non-ideal QRFs~ \cite{Bartlett2007,Hamette2021,Glowacki2023,Hoehn2023a,Carette2025, AhmadAli2022,DeVuyst2025,DeVuyst2025a,Fewster2024}, but due to their physical importance and added technical difficulty compared to ideal QRFs, many questions remain open.